Stochastic subgradient for composite optimization with functional constraints: Stochastic subgradient projection algorithm

 \section{Stochastic subgradient projection algorithm}

 Given the iteration counter $k$, we consider independent random variables $ \zeta_k$ and $\xi_k$ sampled from $\Omega_1$ and $\Omega_2$ according to probability distributions $\textbf{P}_1$ and $\textbf{P}_2$, respectively.
-Then, we define the following stochastic subgradient projection algorithm, where at each iteration we perform a stochastic proximal (sub)gradient step aimed at minimizing the expected composite objective function and then a subsequent subgradient step minimizing the feasibility violation of the observed random constraint (we use the convention $0/0=0$):
+Then, we define the following stochastic subgradient projection algorithm, where at each iteration we perform a stochastic proximal (sub)gradient step aimed at minimizing the expected composite objective function and then a subsequent subgradient step minimizing the feasibility violation of the observed random constraint (we use the convention $0/0=0$)\footnote{In this variant we have corrected some derivations from the journal version: Journal of Machine Learning Research, 23(265), 1-35, 2022.}:

 Here, $\alpha_{k}>0$ and $\beta>0$ are deterministic stepsizes and $(x)_+ = \max \{0,x\}$.
 Note that $v_k$ represents a stochastic proximal (sub)gradient step (or a stochastic forward-backward step) at $x_k$ for the expected composite objective function $F(x) = \mathbb{E}[f(x,\zeta) + g(x,\zeta)]$.
 Note that the optimality step selects a random pair of functions $(f(x_k,\zeta_k), g(x_k,\zeta_k))$ from the composite objective function $F$ according to the probability distribution $\textbf{P}_1$, i.e., the index variable $\zeta_k$ with values in the set $\Omega_1$.
 Also, we note that the random feasibility step selects a random constraint $ h(\cdot,\xi_k) \leq 0$ from the collection of constraints set according to the probability distribution $\textbf{P}_2$, independently from $\zeta_k$, i.e. the index variable $\xi_k$ with values in the set $\Omega_2$.
 The vector $\nabla h(v_k, \xi_k)$ is chosen as: